phofl/phofl.github.io/content/posts/pandas_internals.md

 ### Arrays

 The actual data of a DataFrame can be stored in a set of NumPy arrays or pandas ExtensionArrays.
-This layer is not very interesting since it just holds your data.
+This layer generally dispatches to the underlying implementation, e.g. it will utilize the NumPy API if the data is stored in NumPy arrays. pandas simply stores the data in them and calls its methods without enriching the interace.
 You can read up on pandas ExtensionArrays [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.api.extensions.ExtensionArray.html).

 NumPy arrays are normally 2-dimensional, which offers a bunch of performance advantages that we